Week Without Driving

 Wednesday, October 1- FREE FARES ON MTU!

 Getting Around La Crosse: Past, Present, Future From streetcars to highways to multimodal dreams—La Crosse’s transportation story and future.
-Noon to 1 p.m., UWL location to be announced.
+Noon to 1 p.m., UWL Room 3310 Student Union

 Thursday, October 2